-To access security services as the Crypto User Role, the User Role PIN must be supplied to create a FIPS140Context object, which is required as input to the ModuleConfig.newCryptoModule method.
+To access security services as the Crypto User Role, the Crypto User Role PIN must be provided.
+The Crypto Officer is responsible for the secure distribution of the PINs to the intended Crypto Users.
+The supplied PINs are used to create a FIPS140Context object, which is required as input to the ModuleConfig.newCryptoModule method.
 The returned CryptoModule object provides access to all Crypto User security functions.